OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:12

-Eshton was the father of Beth-rapha, Paseah, and Tehinnah, the father of Ir-nahash.
+Beth-rapha was the son of Eshton, as was Paseah, and Tehinnah, the father of Ir-nahash.

 > These were the men of Recah.